-Objectives of the Company's Compensation Program and what it is Designed to Reward
+Objectives of the Company's Compensation Program and What it is Designed to Reward

-The Company's philosophy is to provide a compensation package that is designed to satisfy the following principal objectives:
+The Company's philosophy is to provide a compensation package that is designed to satisfy the following objectives:

 - to align the interests of management and employees with corporate performance and shareholder interests.
-This is accomplished by rewarding performance that is directly linked to achievement of the Company's business plan and strategic goals; - to both attract and retain exceptional performers and key contributors with the skills, capabilities and experience necessary for the Company to achieve its business objectives who are prepared to, and capable of, working in a lean organization and in a turnaround environment.
-This requires that the Company's compensation programs be competitive with the compensation practices of other leading consumer products companies; and - to tie components of executives' compensation to the Company's performance by incentivizing and rewarding individual, team and collective performance, such as through the execution of actions that contribute to the achievement of the Company's strategies and goals and/or increases in Company stock price, including accomplishments within assigned functional areas and successfully managing their respective organizations in a changing environment.
+This is accomplished by rewarding performance that is directly linked to achievement of the Company's business plan and strategic goals; and - to both attract and retain exceptional performers and key contributors with the skills and experience necessary for the Company to achieve its business objectives and who are prepared to work in a lean, highly-leveraged organization.
+This requires that the Company's compensation programs be competitive with the compensation practices of other leading consumer products companies.